 Gardening was my solace.
 It provided me with an outlet that made me feel somewhat normal.
 But every specialist told me I was abnormal.
 “These test results tell me that you should be walking.”
 We became so frustrated with the constant dead-ends and the lack of information or support, that we were at breaking point.

 Amy did some more research to try and get some assistance and came up with a list of places spread all over Australia.
-Reluctant to travel interstate for treatment, we finally made contact with a place in St Leonards – a short ’90 minute’ drive.
+Reluctant to travel interstate for treatment, we finally made contact with Advance Rehab Centre (ARC) – a ‘short’ 90 minute drive.
 The next week I finally gained my modified driving licence after passing a test to say I could drive with my hands…yep, that’s right, with my hands!
 I have a cool satellite accelerator system, which to me represents FREEDOM.
 The first time going to ARC, my sister drove me there.
 I was so nervous I had an anxiety attack in the car.
 During my consultation I became totally overwhelmed and I balled my eyes out like a baby.
 But these were tears of relief.
 There was hope.
 I was instantly reassured that within time, my goals were achievable.
 I realised I had nothing to feel anxious about and I was going to be in good hands.
 Anna was able to answer all my questions and I had nothing to lose.
 For once I felt heard, understood, and was given guidance.
 I was so chuffed with this that I just couldn’t wait to tell Amy all about it.

 I don’t know if I was over eager or a glutton for punishment, but I started with an intense program.
 I am so glad that I did.
 I quickly went from not being able to bear weight at all to bearing weight with assistance.